Sayantani-Bhattacharya/2D_Dynamic_simulation/README.md

 # 2D_Dynamic_simualation of Jack in the box.

-This code is the final project for ME-314 Machine Dynamics course at Northwesterb University.
+This code is the final project for ME-314 Machine Dynamics course at Northwestern University.